Bohemian Romani: Speakers

 Before their extermination in the 1940s, speakers of Bohemian Romani, the Bohemian Romanies, were one of several nomadic populations of Bohemia.
 They led a peripatetic (or semi-peripatetic) way of life, travelling around the country (especially during the warmer seasons of the year) and offering their services to the sedentary population of the Bohemian countryside.
 They were mostly horse-dealers, peddlers, tinners, and entertainers.

 The first ancestors of Bohemian Romanies probably arrived in Bohemia in the 16th and 17th centuries, from Slovakia via Moravia.
 Small-scale migration of Romanies from Slovakia to the Czech Lands (as well as backwards) continued throughout the following centuries.
 The Bohemian Romanies have always been a numerically insignificant minority.
-In 1939, there were ca. 6,000 people of different Romani groups in the territory of today's Czech Republic (Nečas 1995).
+In 1939, there were ca. 6,000 people of different Romani groups in the territory of today's Czech Republic.
 Of these, a smaller fraction, perhaps some 2,000 people, lived in Bohemia.
 The proportion of different Romani groups in this figure is unknown, though the estimate of 500-1,500 of Bohemian Romanies cannot be wildly off the mark.

 Other Romani groups in Bohemia, who spoke different dialects of Romani than the Bohemian Romani, included the Sinti and a few families of the Kalderar (or Kalderaš) Roma.
 The Sinti appear to have been the first Romani group to be established in the region, some of them arriving from southeastern Europe as early as in the 15th century; they mostly inhabited the German-speaking parts of Bohemia.
 The Kalderar, on the other hand, were relatively late newcomers, having had migrated from Wallachia in the second half of the 19th century.
 In addition, there were also several non-Romani peripatetic groups in Bohemia, who spoke Czech or German or argots based on these languages.